What Is the Treatment for Insomnia?

 Benzodiazepine sedatives such as triazolam (Halcion), estazolam, lorazepam (Ativan), temazepam (Restoril), flurazepam, and quazepam (Doral) and non-benzodiazepine sedatives such as zolpidem (Ambien, Intermezzo), eszopiclone (Lunesta), and zaleplon (Sonata) are drugs that can help induce sleep.
 However, these medicines may be addictive with extended use.
 Also they can be dangerous if you take them with alcohol or other drugs that depress the central nervous system.
 They can cause morning sleepiness, although side effects are generally less severe with the non-benzodiazepines.
 A prescription oral spray called Zolpimist, which contains Ambien's active ingredient, can be used for short-term treatment of insomnia.

-Belsomra (suvorexant) is the first approved orexin receptor antagonist.
+Belsomra (suvorexant) and daridorexant (Quviviq) are orexin receptor antagonists.
 Orexins are chemicals that are involved in regulating the sleep-wake cycle and play a role in keeping people awake.
-Belsomra alters the action of orexin in the brain.
+These medications alter the action of orexin in the brain.

 Doxepin (Silenor) is approved for treating people who have trouble staying asleep.
 Silenor may help with sleep maintenance by blocking histamine receptors.
 Do not take this drug unless you are able to get a full seven or eight hours of sleep.
 Dosage is based on your medical condition, age, and response to therapy.